futres/Best-Practices/README.md

 Processed data are data that have been triplified and reasoned over.
 These data are extracted from the <a href="https://futres-data-interface.netlify.app/">FuTRES datastore</a> and are stored on the DE.

 ### Versioning
-The VertNet data extraction before ingestion into FuTRES and the FuTRES data extraction from the FuTRES datastore are in the Data Commons under the DOI:.
+The <a href="https://data.cyverse.org/dav-anon/iplant/home/rwalls/FuTRES_data/Projects/BestPracticesData/Balk_etal_BestPracticesData_Dec2021/VertNet_2021_11.zip">VertNet data</a> extraction before ingestion into FuTRES and the <a href="https://data.cyverse.org/dav-anon/iplant/home/rwalls/FuTRES_data/Projects/BestPracticesData/Balk_etal_BestPracticesData_Dec2021/futres.data.csv.zip
+">FuTRES data</a> extraction from the FuTRES datastore are in the Data Commons with a DOI pending.
 This repository has also been versioned as scripts have been significantly modified.

 ### Data used in analyses